mavrixwk/nnnslackbot/README.md

-# quagbot - A charming API abusing slackbot for the Netherfore slack team & guild
+# quagbot - A charming API abusing slackbot for the Netherfore slack team & guild!

 Based on the lovely nnnslackbot(Lessdremoth) - A slackbot for the neuralnexus slack team